Tuesday, August 14, 2007

 The Castle of Cagliostro

 Master thief Lupin III and his colleague Daisuke Jigen manage to rob a casino and escape, but once in the car, they realize the entire stolen money is counterfeit, and therefore worthless.
 In order to discover the counterfeiters, the two of them drive with their car to the Duchy of Cagliostro, the smallest country of the UN.
-On the road, Lupin spots a girl, Clarissa, being chased by a group of criminals, and tries to save her, but unsuccessfully, since they are able to kidnap her.
-But Clarissa left Lupin a ring and he remembered that she is the princess who saved his life many years ago, so he decides to rescue her when he finds out the evil Count of Cagliostro is keeping her locked in his castle to forcefully marry her.
-Together with inspector Zenigata, Lupin rescues Clarissa and discovers the ancient town, while Cagliostro gets killed.
+On the road, Lupin spots a girl, Clarisse, being chased by a group of criminals, and tries to save her, but unsuccessfully, since they are able to kidnap her.
+But Clarisse left Lupin a ring and he remembered that she is the princess who saved his life many years ago, so he decides to rescue her when he finds out the evil Count of Cagliostro is keeping her locked in his castle to forcefully marry her.
+Together with inspector Zenigata, Lupin rescues Clarisse and discovers the ancient town, while Cagliostro gets killed.

 Grade:+++